Why Electric Buses

 Council approved the ordering of seven electric buses for delivery in early 2025.
-A further 13 will arrive by June 2025, bringing the number of electric buses to 20 by the end of that year.
-The purchase of electric buses is in alignment with both the Regina Transit Master Plan and Energy and Sustainability Framework and will reduce Regina Transit’s greenhouse gas emissions by 40 per cent.
+A further 13 will arrive by Q2 2026, bringing the number of electric buses to 20 by the end of this year.
+The purchase of electric buses is in alignment with both the Regina Transit Master Plan and the Energy and Sustainability Framework and will reduce Regina Transit’s greenhouse gas emissions by 40 per cent.

 FAQ